Mount Gangapurna

 Annapurna Circuit Trek requires some permits to be obtained for the journey.
 Obtaining all the permits helps you for a safe and hassle-free experience in the Annapurna range.
 However, if you are trekking with High Camp Adventure, our team will help you obtain all those permits on your behalf before starting your journey.

-Annapurna Conservation Area Permit (ACAP):
+Annapurna Conservation Area Permit (ACAP)

-The Annapurna Conservation Area Permit is required for trekking who are entering the Annapurna Conservation Area, which helps them for a hassle-free experience in the Area.
+The Annapurna Conservation Area Permit is required for trekkers who are entering the Annapurna Conservation Area, which helps them for a hassle-free experience in the Area.
 The route navigates via a Conservation Area.
 Therefore, this permit is implemented to help in the maintenance of the area along with ensuring that trekkers follow the safety measures.
 This permit can be easily obtained from the Nepal Tourism Board (NTB) Office in Kathmandu or Pokhara.

 Annapurna Conservation Area Permit Fees